-Exactly how this is developed is different for each church school but it often starts with a set of 3 core Christian values that are used to underpin all the work of the school.
+Exactly how this ethos statement is developed within the life of the school is different for each context but it often starts with a set of 3 core Christian values that are used to underpin all the work of the school.
 These values not only enable children to be the best they can be academically but also support their wellbeing.
 Spiritual development will be carefully planned and delivered enabling all to become fully human.
 For some children they will be enabled to develop a personal relationship with God.
 Please see the SIAMS Inspection Schedule to learn how a distinctively Christian approach to education is assessed.